martinclason/Molecular-Dynamics-Project/docs/config.rst

 |

-The field `cell` is the instruction on where to but different species of atoms relative to the origin of the unit cell and the length scale is normalized to the unit cell sixe.
+The field `cell` is the instruction on where to but different species of atoms relative to the origin of the unit cell and the length scale is normalized to the unit cell size (to the lattice constant).
 This paramater is only important for multi element systems and  `[[0,0,0]]` should be used when simulating single element sytems.
 ::

   scaled_positions: <array of 3D positions>